centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/configuration.md

-If you want to be able to have a geographic background on standard views and/or use it as a tile service provider in GeoView, you need to have a Mapbox account & link it to your Centreon Map.
+If you want to be able to have a geographic background on standard views and/or use it as a tile service provider in GeoView, you need to have a Mapbox account and link it to your Centreon Map.

 **Create an account**